JaedanC/PythonTutorial/docs/Intermediate.md

 ['name,age,number', 'James,24,01234567', 'Bob,36,30945703', 'Gary,47,98723850']
 ```

 Cool, we now have a list whose elements are each a line from the file as a string.
 This may be what we want, but in most cases we'll want to do some further manipulation at that stage.

+This is where the example above diverges.
+In a real world scenario, what you want to do with the file will vary wildly.
+In this example though, we'll go over what it *may* look like to read a csv.

-Before going any further it is important to note in this example that python has a built-in module called `csv` that will do all this stuff for us, but for demonstrative purposes let's ignore that module.
+And so it is important to note that in this example that python has a built-in module called `csv` that will do all this stuff for us, but for demonstrative purposes let's ignore that module.

-Finally, let's consider one last example where I go to use the information from above.
 Let's say I wanted to print what Gary's age was.
 How would I do that?
 Well let's break down the steps in english first, before trying to tackle it in python:

 - Iterate over the lines in the csv
     - Split the line into name, age, and number on the comma